steve8x8/deploy-ns-local-raspi/Readme.md

      * If you don't have DHCP, configure the network. (+)

  2.2.
 Virtual memory:
-     * Check with "free", you will need 2500 MB at least.
+     * Check with "free", for the installation, you will need 1500 MB at least.
      * If necessary, add a swapfile. (+)
+     * Memory usage will be lower once the software has been setup.

  3. Make sure your system is up to date:
    `$ sudo apt-get update -qq && sudo apt-get dist-upgrade -y`